MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - **extra**: 64 bytes same as the accept transaction extra.

-This transaction must not get snapshoted by the node to be removed.
+This transaction must not get snapshot by the node to be removed.

 This transaction must be sent out after at least 12 hours of the resign transaction, and from 13:00 UTC to 19:00 UTC.